 Updating your textbook to a new edition doesn’t mean you need to recreate your entire course and respective assignments.
 By using the Textbook Edition Update tool available for most titles, you can easily create your course with a new edition of the textbook and still maintain the same assignments and course settings you’ve used with the previous version of your book.

 To use this tool, create a new course and select ‘Copy Assignments from Existing Course.’
-If a new textbook edition is available, you’ll notice a version of your course has a yellow ‘Update’ notification next to it.
-By choosing this option, all existing assignments and settings will be imported into your course.
-If the new edition includes revised questions, they will update automatically throughout your assignments wherever the old version is included.
+You’ll notice a version of your course has a yellow ‘Update’ notification next to it if a new textbook edition is available.
+Once your course is copied, you’ll have an Edition Update button appear to allow you to upgrade to the latest version, If the new edition includes revised questions, they will update automatically throughout your assignments wherever the old version is included.